What we do

 The SFO is superintended by the Attorney General in accordance with a protocol which sets out the relationship between the Attorney and the Law Officers’ Departments.
-But, it is the Director of the SFO who is responsible directly to Parliament for how the organisation is run.

 The SFO is run by a Management Board consisting of the Director, three Non-Executive Directors, and the senior management team.

 Our Non-Executive Directors are Simon Duckworth OBE DL, Tony Osbaldiston and Ruth Evans.

 The senior management team and their responsibilities are shown in the organogram below.

 As at the end of January 2016, we had a full time equivalent of around 380 permanent staff.
 When we take on very big cases we expand our capacity with temporary and fixed term staff.

 Our staff includes investigators, lawyers, forensic accountants, analysts, digital forensics experts and a variety of other people in specialist and support roles.

 Our funding and budget